-No changes were made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.
-However, baseline data used in the metrics related to CAASPP scores for both Math and ELA were modified due to the identification of incorrect data being included previously.
+Only one change was made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.
+This change involved the addition of CAST scores to the metrics based on educational partner feedback.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.